 - Larger ornaments provide more impact, creating a sleek and modern sense of style.
 As a result, rooms appear clean, crisp, brighter and bigger.

 - Reduce the number of ornaments on your shelves by only displaying a few of your favorites.
 By keeping a few pieces of furniture or a few shelves clear of ornaments, the number of ornaments is reduced.
-Therefore, and appear less cluttered
+Your small space will appear less cluttered

 - Excess ornaments can be kept in boxes or in a cupboard and rotated every season for a fresh look, allowing you to still enjoy the benefits of those treasured belongings.